 We implemented these optimizations in the current Berkeley version of Tapestry, which is written in Java.
 In order to perform large-scale and repeatable experiments, we used the simulator first described in [7] to provide an event-driven network layer that simulates network delays, based on a GT-ITM transit stub model [10].
 The transit stub graph we used for these experiments consists of 1092 nodes, with approximately 30 nodes per stub domain.
 Out of these physical nodes, 1090 participate in the Tapestry network to demonstrate the effect of the optimizations on dense networks.
-The Tapestry nodes use 40-digit IDs of base 4, and the number of nodes per routing table entry (c) is 4.
-In the graphs we present, the network distance between nodes has been linearly scaled to reflect real network distances more accurately.
+The Tapestry nodes use 40-digit IDs of base 4, and the number of nodes per routing table entry, c, is 4.
+Due to inflated network distances assigned automatically by the graph-generating program, in the graphs we present the network distance between nodes has been linearly scaled to reflect a real network more accurately.